scramjetorg/platform-docs/samples/simple-counter-js/README.md

 ...
 ```

-### Running the same sequence but with different parameters
+## Running the same sequence but with some parameters

 ```bash
 # go to 'simple-counter-js' directory